-Issues Identified Description of issue Gaps that led to the problems Policies or processes in place Ongoing Risks/Flaws Action Required Owner of Action and date for completion 4.
-Private Patients Patients who had been initially reviewed privately were added to the waiting list in a non-chronological No monitoring of patients seen privately where they are entered onto the waiting list This is governed by the Private Patient policy It relies on the integrity of the consultant to comply with the private patient policy.
+Issues Identified Description of issue Gaps that led to the problems Policies or processes in place Ongoing Risks/Flaws Action Required to address ongoing risks/flaws Escalation for non-adherence Electronic Patient Record replaces paper records under the Encompass Project This had been previously submitted and approved but no funding identified.
+4. Private Patients Patients who had been initially reviewed privately were added to the waiting list in a non-chronological manner No monitoring of patients seen privately where they are entered onto the waiting list This is governed by the Private Patient policy It relies on the integrity of the consultant to comply with the private patient policy.
 Revise the policy for paying patients in the Trust and share with all clinical teams.
-Deputy Medical Director and AD for Medical Directorate April 2021 manner Guide-to-Paying-Pati ents-Southern-Trust- Data Quality Release notice for recording of private patient activity on PAS to be shared amongst clinical teams.
-Functional Services to reissue the Data Quality Release notice for the recording of private patient activity on PAS 0023-18 PAS OP REFERRRAL PRIVATE with all teams.
-November 2020 Complete
+Guide-to-Paying-Patients-Southern-Trust- When secretaries are adding patients who were previously a private patient, to the waiting list they should ensure that Consultant has completed the appropriate forms and Data Quality Release notice for recording of private patient activity on PAS to be shared amongst clinical teams.
+After 7 days If forms haven't been received by Private Patient Office this is escalated to the HOS/CD.
+After 14 days